Summary

 Are ice baths dangerous?

-Investigative journalist Scott Carney has documented thirty deaths associated with (mal)practice of the Wim Hof Method (Carney 2024).
-Although Carney credits Hof's training for giving him "superhuman levels of endurance" and helping to "quiet a persistent autoimmune illness" Carney also cautions that combining Hof's hyperventilation techniques with cold water swimming can result in shallow water blackout -- a condition that causes underwater loss of consciousness and drowning.
+Investigative journalist Scott Carney has documented thirty deaths associated with misuse of the Wim Hof Method (Carney 2024).
+Although Carney credits Hof's training for giving him "superhuman levels of endurance" and helping to "quiet a persistent autoimmune illness."
+Carney also cautions that combining Hof's hyperventilation techniques with cold water swimming can result in shallow water blackout -- a condition that causes underwater loss of consciousness and drowning.

 Carney is careful to point out that neither hyperventilation nor cold water immersion are particularly dangerous when practiced separately.
 They only become dangers when they are combined.